nokotamustang/OpenGL_and_Vulkan_3D/README.md

     ```

     First it creates the virtual environment, activates it in the terminal, and installs the packages from the `requirements.txt` file to that environment.

+    Any subsequent use of the environment must be initialized with the `call venv\Scripts\activate` command when you first open your terminal.

 4. To run an example use `python main.py` from any of the project sub-directories.